 Dental sedation refers to medicine that is designed to reduce physical pain associated with treatment or to reduce anxiety and help you feel more relaxed while dental work is being completed.
 This makes the experience more pleasant and ensures our staff can perform their duties more effectively.
 We offer dental sedation in local anesthesia, oral conscious sedation, laughing gas (nitrous oxide), and IV sedation.

 IV Sedation Dentistry, also known as Conscious Sedation Dentistry, is a very safe and effective way to relieve anxiety associated with being at the dentist.
-Small incremental doses of relaxation medicine are given until the you are completely relaxed and will have virtually no memory of the procedure.
+Small incremental doses of relaxation medicine are given until you are completely relaxed and will have virtually no memory of the procedure.
 We offer IV Sedation in all of our locations – Blue Ash, Batavia and Lebanon.

 What is laughing gas and what does it do?